usvc/playground-sync-gitlab-to-github/README.md

 ### Register public key as a deploy key for repository

-Go to https://github.com/repo/path/settings/keys and add a new deploy key.
+Go to https://github.com/repo/path/settings/keys and add a new deploy key (ensure **Write Access** is enabled).
 Paste in the contents of the public key at `./.ssh/id_rsa.pub`

 ## Travis